rizwan-kh/rizwan-kh.github.io/content/posts/k8s-aad-integration.md

 ---

 ## Introduction
-In my project, we are using many flavors of Kubernetes viz.
+In my project, we are using many flavours of Kubernetes viz.
 EKS, AKS, GKE, RKE, ACK.
 RBAC for all these clusters is managed via a central Active Directory as well as the user authentication, and this is achieved centrally by onboarding all the clusters on Rancher to manage all Kubernetes clusters.

 I had a requirement where we couldn't onboard the users to our Active Directory, and the plan was to give them access to the Kubernetes cluster via Azure AD external users(or guest users).

-OIDC based authentication is natively supported by Kubernetes and we will be taking advantage of this to set up authentication and authorization using Azure AD.
+OIDC-based authentication is natively supported by Kubernetes and we will be taking advantage of this to set up authentication and authorization using Azure AD.

 ## Setup